sjscott84/frontend-nanodegree-mobile-portfolio/README.md

 * Amended layout so sliding pizzas only render within the container, thus reducing the number of pizzas needed to be rendered with each scroll.
 * Changed the window.performance function to show the average of 60 frames instead of 10.
 * Resized pizza image to match what is shown on screen and used ImageOptim to optimize.
-* Reduced the number of columns and the number of pizzas being created.
+* Reduced the number of pizzas being created.
 * Saved the items.length to a variable outside of the loop.
 * Moved elem varaible out of the foor loop in the anonymous function.
 * Amended elem.basicleft to elem.style.left due to use of transformX.